emipa606/Norbals/README.md

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 Behold the Norbals of the Rim, Fearless and hairy!
-They wouldn&apos;t be so strong if they&apos;d live beerless and without dairy it kinda rhymes and that&apos;s the point so hide your dimes cause they&apos;ll wreck your joint! &quot;Hurf&quot; says the proud Rimkins, the Norbals of the north!
+They would not be so strong if they had to live beerless and without dairy!
+It kinda rhymes and that is the point so hide your dimes cause they willll wreck your joint!
+"Hurf" says the proud Rimkins, the Norbals of the north!

-Vikings, they&apos;re tougher than normal human beings and thrive in colder climates really, really hate heat.
+Vikings, they are tougher than normal human beings and thrive in colder climates.
+They really, really hate heat.

 ![Image](https://i.imgur.com/PwoNOj4.png)